Firebrand/codebasenotes/README.md

 # CodebaseNotes

 CodebaseNotes is a Visual Studio Code extension that allows you to annotate your codebase's files and folders with custom annotations.
 This tool helps developers and teams maintain clear documentation about the structure and purpose of different parts of their codebase.
+Also a great for personal learning or onboarding new developers to an existing codebase.

 ![CodebaseNotes Demo](https://raw.githubusercontent.com/Firebrand/codebasenotes/main/resources/demo.gif)